sumanjs/suman/README.md

 want them both to be powerful and full-featured).
 This library gives you features for backend testing that are not available in other testing frameworks since this library is not constained by the requirement that it must run in the browser.
 The bottom line is that all the problems with Mocha were fixed by this library.
 If you have a special question, concern or requirement don't hesitate to open an issue to see if Suman has you covered.</i>

 ---

+ Suman was written to support Linux, OSX and Windows

+---